Serosurveillance of COVID-19 in Ireland

 The SEU aims to estimate the proportion of people who have antibodies to SARS-CoV-2 in the general population, either from vaccination or previous infection and to see if this changes over time.
 In time the SEU envisages expanding to include other pathogens of public health importance.

-The NSP conducts systematic sampling of residual specimens from eight acute hospital clinical chemistry laboratories within the LSN, and from IBTS clinics at regular intervals.
+The NSP conducts systematic sampling of residual specimens from six acute hospital clinical chemistry laboratories within the LSN, and from IBTS clinics at regular intervals.
 The SEU currently reports on the seroprevalence of SARS-CoV-2, and in the future will report on other infectious diseases of public health concern by age group, sex and region.

 Residual sera specimens are blood samples that were originally collected for clinical testing and are now due to be discarded.
 The residual samples are anonymised and then tested for antibodies to SARS-CoV-2.
 There are currently two residual blood sample sources: the IBTS and the acute hospital LSN.
 Blood donor samples are tested on site in IBTS and in St James’s Hospital.
 Samples from the acute hospital LSN are tested in the NVRL.